eBay Pricing Strategies for Maximum Sales and Profits

 Sometimes, you will also want to include your advertising and marketing costs, eBay fees, and payment processing fees, i.e., those charged by PayPal.

-These are essential factors to consider, as you don’t want to price your product so low that you lose money on the sale or too high that buyers run away from it!
+These are essential factors to consider, as you don’t want to price your product so low that you lose money on the sale or so high that buyers run away from it!

 2. Know Your Competition